The Pareto principle in Sports and Economics in view of Runs Scored by Batters in the Indian Premier League: Presentation of calculated data of income and wealth inequality

-Fig.\ref{fig3} is a combination of 9 plots labeled by different english alphabets.
-Different plots show how $g$ values related to the wealth inequality increase if cumulative runs are counted upto more and more successive IPL sessions.
-Wealth inequality reaches maximum when we count cumulative run for the entire period of IPL, i.e. all 18 IPL seasons till date.
+Fig.\ref{fig3} is a combination of 9 plots labeled with different English letters.
+Different plots show how $g$ values related to wealth inequality increase if cumulative runs are counted for more and more successive IPL seasons.
+Wealth inequality reaches maximum when we count cumulative runs for the entire period of IPL, i.e. all 18 IPL seasons till date.
 At the same time, different plots of Fig.\ref{fig3} describe how $g$ values of the wealth inequality vary with different choice of successive IPL seasons out of total 18 seasons for some specific successive seasons under study.
-Suppose, we are considering wealth inequality in cumulative run scored upto 2 successive IPL seasons.
-Now, out of total 18 seasons, we can choose 2 consecutive seasons 17 different way.
+Suppose, we are considering wealth inequality in cumulative runs scored up to 2 successive IPL seasons.
+Now, out of total 18 seasons, we can choose 2 consecutive seasons 17 different ways.
 For each choice, we can calculate wealth inequality.
 So, in this case we have 17 different values of wealth inequality which are not same.
 Here we have studied how these fluctuations among inequality of different choices varies with more and more successive sessions considered.
 As, number of choices are more when successive seasons under study are few, we have plotted fluctuations of $g$ for each different choices when successive seasons under study are 2 to 6 in different plots.
-Plot Fig.\ref{fig3}A shows the fluctuations in $g$ describing wealth inequality, when cumulative runs has been counted upto two successive seasons.
-As we have said we can choose 2 such successive season out of 18 total season in 17 different ways, there are 17 different colour bars in Fig.\ref{fig3}A each representing value of $g$ foe each different choices.
+Plot Fig.\ref{fig3}A shows the fluctuations in $g$ describing wealth inequality, when cumulative runs were counted up to two successive seasons.
+As we have said we can choose 2 such successive season out of 18 total season in 17 different ways, there are 17 different colour bars in Fig.\ref{fig3}A each representing value of $g$ for each different choices.
 Along the x-axis we have marked each bar by different notations to denote corresponding $g$ values with different choices.
 The numbers along the y-axis describes the magnitude of inequality.
 Fig.\ref{fig3}B, Fig.\ref{fig3}C, Fig.\ref{fig3}D, Fig.\ref{fig3}E and Fig.\ref{fig3}F represents the same for 3, 4, 5, 6 and 7 successive seasons.
 Number of choosing successive seasons out of total 18 seasons reduces as we consider more and more successive seasons.
-So, instead of plotting fluctuations in $g$ individually for each considered number of successive seasons as in previous cases, we have plotted the same for 3 cases in Fig.\ref{fig3}G. Here the numbers along the x-axis represent how many successive seasons we have considered and the numbers of colour bars denotes how namy choices we cam make to choose these successive seasons out of 18 seasons.
-The height of each bar represents corresponding values of $g$. the same has been plotted in Fig.\ref{fig3}H for 10, 11 and 12 successive seasons.
+So, instead of plotting fluctuations in $g$ individually for each considered number of successive seasons as in previous cases, we have plotted the same for 3 cases in Fig.\ref{fig3}G. Here the numbers along the x-axis represent how many successive seasons we have considered and the numbers of colour bars denotes how many choices we can make to choose these successive seasons out of 18 seasons.
+The height of each bar represents corresponding values of $g$.
+The same has been plotted in Fig.\ref{fig3}H for 10, 11 and 12 successive seasons.
 In Fig.\ref{fig3}I, we have plotted the same for 13 to 18 successive seasons.